 - Point of View—who’s telling the story and how

 Followed by a Q&A

-Instructor: Judy Goldschmidt has been a children’s book publishing professional for fourteen years.
+Instructor: Judy Goldschmidt has been a children’s book publishing professional for seventeen years.
 She began her career as an editor/developer at the premier children’s book packager, Alloy Entertainment, where she edited the NY Times bestselling series The A-List.

 Date & Time: TBA

 Have a question about Ideasmyth courses?
 Contact firstname.lastname@example.org.